fudge-py/fudge/docs/index.rst

   - After extensive usage and community input, the fudge interface has been greatly simplified!
-  - There is now a *way* better pattern for setting up fakes.
+  - There is now a :ref:`way better pattern <using-fudge>` for setting up fakes.
 The old way is still supported but you'll want to write all new code in this pattern once you see how much easier it is.
+  - Added :func:`fudge.patch` and :func:`fudge.test`
   - Added :func:`fudge.Fake.expects_call` and :func:`fudge.Fake.is_callable`
   - **Changed**: The tests are no longer maintained in Python 2.4 although Fudge probably still supports 2.4